-***Since originally writing this, I found out the local library has storytime and music groups, and signed them up.
+***Since originally writing this, I found out the local library has story time and music groups, and signed them up.
 We’ll see how it goes.
-Update: This is no longer happening, but I plan to implement it again soon.
+Update: Hiatus during the summer, but I’ve signed them up again.

 6.)
 Find a book club that’s a good fit and commit to it, even if I have to drive 30 minutes.
 It’s only once a month, after all.
 I’ve been going to one near my house for a few months, but it seems to be geared more towards people who joined a book club so they’re forced to read at least one book a month.
 Update: Still going strong.